General Information and Syllabus

 Course Environment

 In CS107, there will be significant programming assignments and you can expect to work hard and be challenged by this course.
-Your effort can really pay off - once you master the machine and advance your programming skills to the next level, you will have powerful mojo to bring to any future project!
+Your effort will really pay off - as you master the concept and advance your programming skills to the next level, you will be able to apply those skills to future projects!
 To make that happen for everyone, we strive to create an inclusive and equitable class.
 We further depend on you to help each other obtain excellence rather than mistaking Stanford or this class as zero-sum.
 We ask that you do your part by seeking to promote the success of others, and by treating each other in ways that respect and celebrate the diversity of talent that is drawn to our exciting field of Computer Science.
 Here are several aspects of our policy for creating an inclusive and equitable class:

 • Classroom Environment: We are happy to answer questions you have through various course support channels (helper hours, discussion forum, etc.).
 However, during lectures, we request that any questions you ask be clarifications for yourself or others of the course material being discussed, rather than a question or comment intended to demonstrate additional knowledge beyond the scope of the current topic or the course, which may intimidate or discourage other students.
 If you do have such questions or comments, we are more than happy to discuss them during helper hours, or before/after any lecture!